ymitsos/bgpfilterupdate/README.md

 # BGP filter update workflow using Stackstorm
 This repo contains a [Stackstorm](https://stackstorm.com "stackstorm") workflow that builds/updates BGP filters for a Juniper router.
-The process encompasses spinning up two containers; one of them runs a self hosted IRRd instance, mirroring the some routing registries, based on Vincent Bernard's excellent [work](https://vincent.bernat.ch/en/blog/2020-bgpq4-irrd-docker "work"), which is available in his [repository](https://github.com/vincentbernat/irrd-legacy/tree/blade/master "Github"), and the second container hosts the BGPQ4 executable that outputs prefix filter lists tailored by querying the local IRR database running in the former container.
+The process encompasses spinning up two containers; one of them runs a self hosted IRRd instance, mirroring the some routing registries, based on Vincent Bernard's excellent [work](https://vincent.bernat.ch/en/blog/2020-bgpq4-irrd-docker "work"), which is available in his [repository](https://github.com/vincentbernat/irrd-legacy/tree/blade/master "Github"), and the second container hosts the BGPQ4 executable that builds the prefix filter lists querying the local IRR database running in the former container.

 The rational behind this work is to demonstrate how such a pipeline may be compiled using off-the-shelf components and a workflow descriptive language.
 Another benefit arising from the usage of Stackstorm is the availability of triggers and sensors that may be used in the context of a complicated network automation project.
 Of course, the same result may be easily achieved with a programming language, or other automation tools.